theochem/horton/doc/user_postproc_aim.rst

     * [verstraelen2011a]_ "Assessment of Atomic Charge Models for Gas-Phase Computations on Polypeptides"
     * [verstraelen2012a]_ "The conformational sensitivity of iterative stockholder partitioning schemes"
-    * [verstraelen2013]_ "Hirshfeld-E Partitioning: AIM Charges with an Improved Trade-off between Robustness and Accurate Electrostatics"

     The following are also related to this question, but the list is far from
     complete: